-Dr. Debra Morris - was a Principal Fellows during her enrollment in the UNC Charlotte MSA program.
+Dr. Debra Morris – was a Principal Fellows during her enrollment in the UNC Charlotte MSA program.
 In 2007, she received the North Carolina Metlife High School Principal of the Year award.
-In 2008, she was honored as the Wachovia North Carolina Principal of the Year.
+During her career, she was honored as the Wachovia North Carolina Principal of the Year.
 She is now Assistant Professor and Program Director of the MSA Program.

 Meghan LeFevers, assistant principal at Bessemer City High School (BCHS) in North Carolina earned her MSA from UNC Charlotte in 2014.
 LeFevers was named a 2017-18 recipient of the Milken Educator Award, hailed by Teacher magazine as the “Oscars of Teaching,” which comes with an unrestricted $25,000 cash prize.
 LeFevers is the only Milken Educator Award winner from North Carolina this year and is among the 44 honorees for 2017-18.
 Click here to find out how she earned this national recognition!